stiglers-eponym/BeamerPresenter/README.md

 This software uses the Qt framework and the PDF engines MuPDF and/or poppler.

-**Note**: the relatively stable version 0.1.x can be found in [this branch](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and in the [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases).
+**Note**: the relatively stable version 0.1.3 can be found in [branch 0.1.x](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and in the [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases).
 This new version 0.2.x is not stable yet.

 ## Features
 * modular user interface (new in 0.2.x)
-* render slides to compressed cache for fast response
 * poppler or MuPDF (new in 0.2.x) as PDF engine
+* render slides to compressed cache for fast response (parallelization improved in 0.2.x)
 * draw in slides (improved in 0.2.x)
 * highlighting tools (torch, magnifier, pointer)
 * notes for the speaker in Markdown format (new in 0.2.x)
-* optionally to show separate file for speaker
+* optionally to show separate presentation file for speaker
 * optionally use LaTeX-beamer's option to show notes on second screen and split PDF pages into a part for the speaker and a part or the audience
 * clock and timer for the presentation (some features of 0.1.x not yet available in 0.2.x)
-* simple navigation using document outline, thumbnail slides, or navigation by page label
+* navigate using document outline, thumbnail slides, page numbers/labels and links
-* save/load drawings in Xournal format (compatibility with Xournal improved in 0.2.x)
+* save/load drawings in Xournal format (improved in 0.2.x)
-* show videos on slides (sound will be broken depending on the configuration; improved integration with other features in 0.2.x; some small bugs remaining)
+* videos in presentations (sound will be broken depending on the configuration; improved integration with other features in 0.2.x; some small bugs remaining)
+* slide transitions
 * basic animations by showing slides in rapid succession
-* slide transitions

 ## Screenshots